-According to Section 92A to Section 92F of the Income Tax Act of 1961, if a company engages in any domestic or foreign transactions with any associated enterprises, it must submit Form 3CEB of the Income Tax Act in accordance with transfer pricing regulations.
+According to Section 92A to Section 92F of the Income Tax Act of 1961, if a company engages in any domestic or foreign transactions with any associated enterprises, it must submit Form 3CEB of the Income Tax Act in accordance with the transfer pricing regulations.
 It is mandatory to file an accountant's report for this form that has been prepared by an independent audit professional.

 Let’s examine some of the important aspects, such as Form 3CEB's due date and applicability.

 Transfer pricing represents the price at which one business/division charges its associated business/division for goods or services provided.
 Form 3CEB ensures these intercompany transfers are conducted at fair market prices to prevent transfer pricing manipulation for profit shifting and tax fraud.
-In other words, Form 3CEB shows the Indian government that your company has fairly priced goods and services involved in cross-entity transfers.
+In other words, Form 3CEB shows the Indian government that the company has fairly priced goods and services involved in cross-entity transfers.

 The fee that one business charges its associated business for the goods and services it has provided is referred to as transfer pricing.
 Form 3CEB follows two conditions as set by transfer pricing regulations.
 These are: